Home Insemination with Donor Sperm – Real Family Story

 We do recommend that you discuss your fertility and desire to do at-home insemination with a medical professional who can best discuss the process with you.
 In some cases, you will need a provider to sign a consent form that acknowledges that in-home insemination is a suitable option for you.

-Home inseminations can also be an affordable option because you can purchase the less expensive Intracervical Insemination (ICI) prep type and will not incur additional in-office fees.
+Home inseminations can also be an affordable option because you can purchase the less expensive ICI Premium or ICI ART prep types and will not incur additional in-office fees.

 Home inseminations are not right for everyone, but if this is a path you would like to try, please discuss it with your medical provider then contact Fairfax Cryobank for your donor sperm needs.